eripheebs/orderer/README.md

 ```

 We can simulate many concurrent incoming requests by running the following.
 It will run the curl command 100 times (max jobs in parallel can be changed by changing the -P param).
-I would have make a client to simulate this but I do not have time
+Ideally I would have made a client to simulate this but I ran out of time :)

 ```
 $ seq 1 100 | xargs -Iname -P 10 curl -X POST -d '{"orders": [ {"dishTypeName": "CHICKEN_NUGGETS", "tableNumber": 1} ] }' -H "Content-Type: application/json" http://localhost:8080/orders GET http://localhost:8080/orders/1